Intro-to-SE-Spring-21/Group1Repo/README.md

 # Project Description

-This project is all about creating a application where users could upload the images of their pets and like, comment, and share other's post.
+This project is all about creating a application where users could post about pets .
 It is called a PetBook.
-The main purpose of doing this project is to help people with pets for communication.
+The main purpose of doing this project is to help people see other people's post about pets.
+Users are strongly suggested to write about the topic related to pets only.